Resident Safety Policy

 2. In general, it is recognized that there are always other staff present in the emergency room, hospital ward and long-term care institutions/group homes have other staff present while the resident is engaged in any clinical work.

 3. During housecalls or clinic work outside regular working hours, the safety risk must be determined beforehand.
 Under most circumstances, the resident should be accompanied by another person during these activities.
 If the resident is to attend a home visit or clinic alone, the patient and/or his/her home environment must be well known to the supervisor* and resident, the overall safety risk is either low or negligible, and both the resident and supervisor* must be comfortable with the arrangement.
+Should the resident feel unsafe at any time, they should contact their supervisor immediately and leave the premises.
+If a safety issue is suspected, then the patient’s chart should be flagged and consideration be made for residents not to be sent there again in the future.
 Additional safety measures may be instituted as necessary by the resident and his/her supervisor*.

 Off service and elective rotations

 The settings of these rotations vary significantly.
-If the experience is an ambulatory experience, the safety principles under Family medicine experience and on-call above will apply.
-When on rotation away from a resident’s home base, residents are responsible for making appropriate arrangement for their academic assignments and follow rotation policies.
+If the experience is an ambulatory experience, the safety principles under Family Medicine experience and on-call above will apply.
+When on rotation away from a resident’s home base/university, residents are responsible for making appropriate arrangement for their academic assignments and follow rotation policies.

 Academic/Research activities